 Telehealth visits provide invaluable assistance to care facility residents, allowing them and their families much-needed support during difficult times.
 However, those with dementia present a unique challenge as they may not understand the video feed technology or how it works.
 To help mitigate these challenges for patients and staff members alike, an attendant is typically required for appointments.
 In addition, mental health professionals can seek advice from facility personnel about treatments that best suit each resident’s needs.

-Before telemedicine was mainstreamed in rural areas such as nursing homes, time-consuming transportation requirements and anxiety-inducing journeys disadvantaged many of its most vulnerable citizens, but now, appropriate treatments are no longer out of reach.
+Before telemedicine was mainstreamed in rural areas for nursing homes, time-consuming transportation requirements and anxiety-inducing journeys disadvantaged many of its most vulnerable citizens, but now, appropriate treatments are no longer out of reach.